 - Reduced appetite

-Following detox, therapy through an extended residential recovery treatment helps patients make the mental changes to stay away from painkillers and other addictions for life.
+Following detox, therapy through extended residential recovery treatment helps clients make the mental changes to stay away from painkillers and other addictions for life.
 These therapies include group programs, individual talk therapy, family therapy, and many others.
-Such treatment is important for uncovering emotional and mental reasons to seek continuing recovery, even after leaving the recovery center.
+Such treatment is important for uncovering emotional and mental contributors to addiction, even after leaving the recovery center.

 The physical dependency of painkiller addiction is overcome through detox.
-However, the psychological desire to continue to take the drugs will continue unless the patient finds coping methods.
+However, the psychological desire to continue to take the drugs will continue unless the client finds coping methods.
 Addiction recovery programs help with these coping methods.
-Plus, therapy provides patients with ways to learn their places in family and social dynamics after leaving the program.
-Recognizing their places in these groups can help patients understand how important their recovery from addiction is to themselves and their loved ones.
+Plus, therapy provides clients with ways to learn their places in family and social dynamics after leaving the program.
+Recognizing their roles in these groups can help clients understand how important their recovery from addiction is to themselves and their loved ones.

 Reach Out Today for Painkiller Addiction Help from Baltimore Detox Center

 Painkiller addiction takes time to develop.
-Therefore, recovery takes time, too, such as through long-term rehab.
+Therefore, recovery also takes time, such as through long-term rehab.
 However, with support through detox and help with recovery, overcoming an addiction to painkillers can be successful.

-As Maryland’s second freestanding detox facility, Baltimore Detox Center has the expertise and experience to help people begin their recovery away from painkiller addiction.
+Baltimore Detox Center has the expertise and experience to help people begin their recovery from painkiller addiction.
 If you or someone you care about is battling painkiller addiction, we can help.
 Reach out to our Baltimore Detox Center team by calling 833.714.1575 or completing our online contact page.
-Let our team become part of your team today.
+Let our team become part of your recovery today.